 generative—gathering user input on the organization and labeling of content—or

 evaluative—determining whether people can correctly find things in an organizational structure we’ve created

 Using both methods in an iterative approach to user research is often the best way to ensure an intuitive information architecture.

 User research is an important first step in any design project.
 For an information architecture project, it is important to first understand a site’s content and the users’ vocabulary before conducting generative research such as card sorting.
 This understanding helps you to choose what items to include and the terminology to use on the cards.

 Open Card Sorting

 The original method of getting user input on information architecture was open card sorting.
 In this method, researchers give participants a set of index cards, each containing a piece of content and, optionally, a description.
 Participants sort these pieces of content into categories that make sense to them, then name those categories.
 It’s called an open card sort because participants create their own categories, as shown in Figure 1—unlike a closed card sort, in which participants sort cards into predefined categories.
-There are various ways of analyzing the data from an open card sort—from informally eyeballing the data to putting it into software that produces a cluster analysis diagram showing the common groupings, similar to that shown in Figure 2.
+There are various ways of analyzing the data from an open card sort—from informally eyeballing the data to using software that produces a cluster-analysis diagram showing the common groupings across participants, similar to that shown in Figure 2.

 Individual Versus Group Card Sorting

 Traditionally, we have done card sorting with individual participants to learn how they think about a site’s content, but you can also do card sorting as a group exercise.
 Having several people sort the cards together allows you to hear their discussions and the reasoning around how they group the cards.
 The disadvantage is that the results represent a consensus rather than reflecting each person’s thoughts about the content.
 Having each person do a card sort individually, then getting all participants together as a group to discuss everyone’s thought process in grouping and labeling the cards might result in a better group activity.